PoojaVarun123/KUBERNETES-PROJECT/Terraform/K8S_Topics/Services/Readme.md

-7) Headless Service
+5) Headless Service
 -A Kubernetes service without a virtual IP.
 It lets clients connect directly to each pod using DNS, instead of load-balancing.
 🌟 Features:
-No load balancing
+-No load balancing
-Direct pod access via DNS
+-Direct pod access via DNS
-Works with StatefulSets
+-Works with StatefulSets
-Returns individual pod IPs
+-Returns individual pod IPs

-🧰 Use Cases:
+Use Cases:
-Peer-to-peer apps
+-Peer-to-peer apps
-Databases needing stable pod names
+-Databases needing stable pod names

-🔍 Real Examples:
-Kafka, MongoDB, Zookeeper, Cassandra, Redis Sentinel

-✅ In One Line:
-> Use Headless Service when each pod must be uniquely addressable — especially for stateful apps.
+-Real Examples: Kafka, MongoDB, Zookeeper, Cassandra, Redis Sentinel In One Line:Use Headless Service when each pod must be uniquely addressable — especially for stateful apps.